cca/vault_invenio/notes/develop.md

 invenio-cli run
 ```

-If rebuilding a local instance, use `invenio-cli install` to recreate the virtualenv.
+If rebuilding a local instance, use `invenio-cli install -d` to recreate the virtualenv.
 A mere `pipenv install` won't copy over the configuration and static files to a location inside the venv and you'll end up with errors.

 The build process is slow the first time as docker images have to be downloaded during the process.